riverliway/QuantumComputingSG/QCSG Changelog.md

 ### Version 0.2.0 - October 26, 2020

-* Chapters 1and 2 have been completed
+* Chapters 1 and 2 have been completed

 #### Version 0.1.13 - October 25, 2020